Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 I would recommend don’t share a bed with an infant under 6 months old.
 Co-sleeping cribs are an excellent choice.
 Always place baby on his or her back when sleeping, dress baby in minimal comfortable clothing to avoid overheating and don’t let baby sleep alone in an adult bed.

-Finding the right co-sleeping crib next to bed for your bedroom.
+Finding the right co-sleeping crib next to the bed for your bedroom.

 As you can see, it pays to shop around and to compare the features and reviews carefully.
 There are bargain models that still offer some helpful features and others with great value for a little extra money.
 Remember that not all side-sleeper cribs are as adjustable as each other and that you will probably need to get a better mattress.
 Otherwise, you should be able to find a convenient and safe sidecar crib for your child.